On this page9 sections

 Before comparing specific apps, here are the criteria that matter most for clinical use:

-• Real-time sync: Can you control the session while your client receives BLS on their own device?
+- Real-time therapist–client sync: Can you control the session while your client receives BLS on their own device?

-• HIPAA readiness: Is the app built for compliance with healthcare privacy rules?
+- HIPAA readiness: Is the platform built for compliance with healthcare privacy rules?

 App comparison

-Features as of February 2026.
-Check each app's website for the most current information.
+Features verified against each vendor's website as of April 2026.
+Check each vendor's site for the most current information, since features and pricing change.

 Detailed reviews